Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Workflow-PlayerInput.md

 >
 > This is because the PlayerInput component performs device filtering to automatically assign devices to multiple players, so each instance has its own copy of the actions filtered for each player.
 If you bypass this by reading `InputSystem.actions` directly, the automatic device assignment won't work.

+## Pros and Cons

-This workflow has pros and cons when compared to the previous workflow which uses an [Actions without a PlayerInput component](Workflow-Actions.html).
+This workflow has pros and cons when compared to using [Actions without a PlayerInput component](Workflow-Actions.html).
+Because it builds on the use of Actions, it comes with all the benefits provided by them, such as Action Maps, Bindings, and the ability to configure them in the Actions Editor.
+You can also implement [user rebinding at run time](ActionBindings.html#interactive-rebinding).

-You can see compared with the previous workflow, this workflow requires less code, because you do not have to reference the Actions Asset or set up the event handler methods in your own script.
-However it does require more set-up in the Editor, and could make debugging more difficult because the connections between your actions and code are not hard-coded.
+This workflow also allows you to set up callbacks in the Editor using an interface in the Inspector, which can sometimes reduce code complexity but can also make debugging more difficult, because the connections between your actions and code are not themselves defined in code.

+It also provides ready-made handling of the [assignment of devices](PlayerInput.html#device-assignments) and [screen-splitting](PlayerInputManager.html#split-screen) in local multiplayer scenarios.
+While these are things you can implement yourself, having a simple solution ready to go can be beneficial.
+However if you choose this option, the implementation is somewhat of a "black box", meaning you are less able to customise how it works.

 As with the other workflows described in this section, there is a trade-off between flexibility, simplicity, and speed of implementation.